Real Housewives racial slur controversy

-A racial slur uttered on Real Housewives of Auckland has seen the lawyers called in but Bravo says it'll still screen the episode on Tuesday.
+A racial slur uttered on Real Housewives of Auckland has seen the lawyers called in and prompted Bravo to axe any advertising during Tuesday's episode.

 The incident, which was recorded as the women sailed on a luxury yacht in Australia's Port Douglas, involves Housewives star Julia Sloane referring to fellow housewife Michelle Blanchard as a "boat n.....".